Skip to main content

 Application for Ruapuke mātaitai reserve, Foveaux Strait, Southland

-Public meeting postponed and written submission date extended
+27 June 2023 – Public meeting postponed and written submission date extended

 The public meeting on Tuesday 04 July 2023, at Te Rau Aroha Marae, has been postponed, a new date for this meeting will be confirmed.
 However, submissions are still open and extended until 4 September 2023.

-Topi Whānau, Whaitiri Whānau, and Awarua Rūnanga have applied for a mātaitai reserve around Ruapuke Island, Foveaux Strait.
+Topi Whānau, Whaitiri Whānau, and Awarua Rūnanga applied for a mātaitai reserve around Ruapuke Island, Foveaux Strait.

-The approximate area of the proposed mātaitai reserve includes the South Island fisheries waters around Ruapuke Island, Green Island, the Breaksea Islands, the Hazelburgh Group, Bird Island, White Island and Lee Island, and includes the nearby named and unnamed rocks and islets.
+The approximate area of the proposed mātaitai reserve included the South Island fisheries waters around Ruapuke Island, Green Island, the Breaksea Islands, the Hazelburgh Group, Bird Island, White Island and Lee Island, and includes the nearby named and unnamed rocks and islets.

 Consultation documents